Employee self-service portals

 Our client is a global grocery and general merchandise retailer.
-With around a million employees spread around the world for which managing their own corporate persona is a really important factor.
+With around a million employees spread worldwide, managing their corporate persona is an essential factor.

 - Employees have to look for information on multiple internal portals with an inconsistent look and feel